 The minor has an 21 credit requirement with prescribed and supporting courses.

 Global Health is a competitive minor, and not every student who applies will necessarily be admitted.
 Students will be admitted into the minor at the start of the fall semester of each calendar year and must be at least fifth semester standing at the time of commencing the minor.

 Review full details of applying for the Global Health Minor.

-For questions about the minor, please follow the appointment procedures to get in touch with the minor coordinator.
+For questions about the minor, please follow the appointment procedures to get in touch with the minor director.